General information on climate control

 - To ensure that the air conditioning works optimally, the side windows, and sunroof* should be closed.

-- Global opening opens/closes all side windows simultaneously and can be used for example to quickly air the car during hot weather.
+- Total airing function opens/closes all side windows simultaneously and can be used for example to quickly air the car during hot weather.

 - Remove ice and snow from the climate control system air intake (the grille between the bonnet and the windscreen).